7onn/hellofresh/README.md

 ## Problem definition

-The aim of test is to create a simple HTTP service that stores and returns configurations that satisfy certain conditions.
+The test aims to create a simple HTTP service that provides observability aspects, (e.g) you can store and returns random values, collect metrics from operations, add logs and tracing for requests.
-Since we love automating things, the service should be automatically deployed to kubernetes.
+Since we love automating things, the service should be automatically deployed to Kubernetes.

 _Note: While we love open source here at HelloFresh, please do not create a public repo with your test in!
-This challenge is only shared with people interviewing, and for obvious reasons we'd like it to remain this way._
+This challenge is only shared with people interviewing, and for obvious reasons, we'd like it to remain this way._

 ## Instructions

 1. Clone this repository.
 2. Create a new `dev` branch.
 3. Solve the task and commit your code.
-Commit often, we like to see small commits that build up to the end result of your test, instead of one final commit with all the code.
+Commit often, we like to see small commits that build-up to the result of your test, instead of one final commit with all the code.
 4. Do a pull request from the `dev` branch to the `master` branch.
 More on that right below.
 5. Reply to the thread you are having with our HR department so we can start reviewing your code.